carloshnp/digital-certificate-base64-poc/README.md

 ```

 1. **Node.js Server Configuration**
-    - requestCert: true tells the server to request a client certificate during the handshake.
+    - `requestCert`: true tells the server to request a client certificate during the handshake.
-    - rejectUnauthorized: true forces the server to reject clients without a valid certificate.
+    - `rejectUnauthorized`: true forces the server to reject clients without a valid certificate.

 2. **ClientHello**
-    - The browser initiates the TLS handshake by sending a ClientHello message with supported TLS versions, cipher suites, and a random value (client random).
+    - The browser initiates the TLS handshake by sending a `ClientHello` message with supported TLS versions, cipher suites, and a random value (client random).

 3. **ServerHello**
-    - The server responds with a ServerHello message, selecting the TLS version, cipher suite, and sending a server random.
+    - The server responds with a `ServerHello` message, selecting the TLS version, cipher suite, and sending a server random.

 4. **Server Certificate**
     - The server sends its certificate (public key + CA signature) to the browser.
 The browser validates this certificate against its trusted CA store.

 5. **CertificateRequest**
-    - Because requestCert: true, the server sends a CertificateRequest message, listing CAs it trusts for client certificates.
+    - Because `requestCert: true`, the server sends a `CertificateRequest` message, listing CAs it trusts for client certificates.

 6. **ServerHelloDone**
     - The server signals it’s done with its part of the handshake.